techguruhacks-git/captcha-generator.github.io/README.md

 Installation:
 1. Clone the repository from the Github.
 2. Open the index.html file in your browser to see the Captcha in action

+Technology Used:
+HTML
+CSS
+Javascript

 License :
 This project is licensed under the MIT License.